DovoruSteve/robotserver/README.md

-		v0.0.2 Fixed unit test use of Mockito and removed test order dependency so tests are independent Added findById to REST API to throw a Not Found exception example No relies on robotserver.properties file to get username and password for API although these should be expanded upon
-		v0.0.1 Initial version
+		v0.0.2 Fixed unit test use of Mockito and removed test order dependency so tests are independent Added findById to REST API to throw a Not Found exception example Now relies on robotserver.properties from the confg server to get username and password for the API although these should be expanded upon v0.0.1 Initial version